Suning.com: History

 In 2019, Suning.com acquired 80% stake of the Chinese division of Carrefour.
 Also in 2019, Suning.Com acquired 37 department stores from the Wanda Group for 2,7 billion RMB.
 Was ranked as the largest omnichannel retailer in China and as the most valuable retail brand in China by the World Brand Lab, with a total brand value of US$39,093 billion and operating income of over US$37 billion.

-As reported by the US magazine Fortune in 2019, it has a turnover of US$37 billion, and can count on 130,455 employees.
+As reported by the US magazine Fortune in 2019, it had a turnover of US$37 billion, and could count on 130,455 employees.

-As of September 30, 2019, the number of registered members of Suning.com's retail platform reached 470 million users.
+As of 30 September 2019, the number of registered members of Suning.com's retail platform reached 470 million users.

-In February 2021, Shenzhen International and Shenzhen Kunpeng Equity Investment Management (both state-owned enterprises) invest in Suning.com at 6.92 yuan per share, for a total of approximately 14.8 billion yuan (US$2.28 billion), or 8% of the total stake. of their capital company (745 million shares) and 15% (1.397 billion shares), for a total of 23%.
+In February 2021, Shenzhen International and Shenzhen Kunpeng Equity Investment Management (both state-owned enterprises) invested in Suning.com at 6.92 yuan per share, for a total of approximately 14.8 billion yuan (US$2.28 billion), or 8% of the total stake. of their capital company (745 million shares) and 15% (1.397 billion shares), for a total of 23%.

 In May 2021, Suning.com released its report for the first quarter of 2021.
 Suning.com achieved operating profit of 54.05 billion yuan (approximately over US$8 billion) and net profit attributable to shareholders of listed companies reached 456 million yuan (over US$70 million).
 The Retail Cloud continued to develop in the first quarter, with 584 new stores opened and the scale of sales increased by 69% year on year (the 247 stores opened in June must be added for a total of 831 new stores opened since the beginning of the year).

 Two branches of the Jiangsu Province-based government agency that oversees major state-owned businesses agreed to set up a 20 billion yuan (US$3.1 billion) fund with Suning.com's parent company Suning Holdings Group.
 The fund would be used to invest in its best performing assets and assets, a move that should give the company more breathing room to deal with its heavy debt load.